tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/native-en.md

 * You can use the prepared view for this purpose with the following id or as a construction guide:
 `native_banner`

-* Give the ad container and the id of the layout to irancell.ir to create a `AdHolder` as the following code:
+* Give the ad container and the id of the layout to Yelloadwise to create a `AdHolder` as the following code:

 ```java
 import ir.yelloadwise.AdHolder;